-Assess the situation
+Assess the Current Caregiving Situation

-Some seniors may be resistant to such an “intrusion” into their personal affairs, but getting a complete snapshot of their situation is vital for developing an appropriate plan of action.
-On the other hand, this first step is also useful in identifying the areas in which a loved one is still self-sufficient and able to retain their independence.
+Some seniors may be resistant to such an “intrusion” into their personal affairs, but getting a complete snapshot of their current situation is vital for developing an appropriate plan of care.
+On the other hand, this first step is also useful for identifying the areas in which a loved one is still self-sufficient and able to retain their independence.

 - What is lacking or being overlooked in your loved one’s current routine?

 - What objectives would they like to achieve?